-- You must use a large volume of water (Minimum 2,650 Gallons) to cool down the battery. - If water is put into the high voltage battery casing, it will help to cool down the battery.
-(But never attempt to penetrate the High Voltage battery or its casing to apply water.)
+- You must use a large volume of water (Minimum 2,650 Gallons) to cool down the battery. - If water is put into the high voltage battery casing, it will be better to cool down the battery.
+(But never attempt to penetrate the HV battery or its casing to apply water.)

-If it is possible, Soaking the vehicle in a container filled with water can be a effective way to extinguish the fire.
+• Soaking the vehicle in the container filled with water can be an effective way to extinguish the fire.